utsingh/jhu-pass/pass-ember.md

 ./app/services/search-helper.js:6: * This service can be referenced by components that rely on Elasticsearch query results ./app/services/search-helper.js:74:   * Wait for Elasticsearch to be reindexed with the given value.

 2. Autocomplete: provides autocomplete feature during search on UI.
+Does a complicated elasticsearch query suggesting how to complete the prefix of something.
+Happens when you're trying to find an existing publication.
 ./app/services/autocomplete.js:6: * Service designed to hit the Elasticsearch autocomplete service to get suggestions ./app/services/autocomplete.js:23:    return ENV.fedora.elasticsearch;
 ./app/services/autocomplete.js:112:   * Adapt Elasticsearch results to a flat array.